glenjarvis/python-apt-venv/README.md

 With that said, this appears to be the best approach to solving this problem, regardless.
 Work appears to be moving further on this point than on any other.
-It 'nips the core problem' in the bud:
+It **nips the core problem** in the bud:

 https://github.com/glenjarvis/ansible-simple-apt

 ## Can't you just install the python-apt package inside of the VirtualEnv?

-Actually, no. That's the purpose of this fork/repo - to enable that installation.
+There is one work around found by Stefan Taranu.
+The purpose of this fork/repo is to enable and demo that installation.

-When trying to do so, you may see an error similar to:
+When trying to do so normally, you may see an error similar to:

 ```
     default:       File "<string>", line 1, in <module>